-- a.
-Medicaid and NCHC shall cover allogeneic HSCT for the treatment of myelodysplastic syndromes and myeloproliferative neoplasms; - b.
-Medicaid and NCHC shall cover reduced-intensity conditioning (RIC) allogeneic HSCT for the treatment of myelodysplastic syndromes and myeloproliferative neoplasm for beneficiaries who for medical reasons would be unable to tolerate a myeloablative conditioning regime. - c.
+- b.
+Medicaid shall cover reduced-intensity conditioning (RIC) allogeneic HSCT for the treatment of myelodysplastic syndromes and myeloproliferative neoplasm for beneficiaries who for medical reasons would be unable to tolerate a myeloablative conditioning regime. - c.
 Donor lymphocyte infusion (DLI) (refer to Section 1.1) is considered medically necessary and, therefore, covered following allogeneic hematopoietic stem cell transplantation (HSCT) that is medically necessary for the treatment of myelodysplastic syndromes that have relapsed or are refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism.